Part Seven: Specialized Service Operations

 - 745.06 Health Promotion

 - 745.07 Substance Abuse Prevention and Education

-The Student Development Center at the State University of New York College at Cortland is designed to promote the total growth of students from the time of their acceptance to the College through graduation and beyond.
-Units within the Center work individually and collectively with students and student groups to provide quality developmental services.
-The services of the Student Development Center are both proactive and reactive in meeting the needs of students and assist them in their psychosocial adjustment, career exploration and career decision-making, academics and their physical well-being.
+The Student development services at the State University of New York College at Cortland are designed to promote the total growth of students from the time of their acceptance to the College through graduation and beyond.
+Units work individually and collectively with students and student groups to provide quality developmental services.
+The services are both proactive and reactive in meeting the needs of students and assist them in their psychosocial adjustment, career exploration and career decision-making, academics and their physical well-being.